earthly/website/blog/_posts/2021-03-03-using-apple-silicon-m1-as-a-cloud-engineer-two-months-in.md

 <!-- vale HouseStyle.Spelling = NO -->

 The Docker for Mac app comes packed with [QEMU](https://www.qemu.org/) out of the box - so Docker is able to run either arm64 and amd64 images.
 Most official images are now supported on arm64 too.
 If you're building an image, by default it'll use your native architecture to execute the build (arm64) and most things will magically just work.
 Your mileage may vary, however, if you are `curl`ing some binary that may need to switch from `X86_64` to `aarch64` in its URL, or if you're doing lower-level stuff.
-I also noticed that some alpine packages are also not available for ARM (eg `shellcheck`).
+I also noticed that some alpine packages are also not available for ARM (for example `shellcheck`).

 To build an image for a different architecture, you can use `docker buildx build --platform=linux/amd64 .` instead of the usual `docker build .`.
 For more details on building multi-platform images see [Akihiro Suda's blog](https://medium.com/nttlabs/buildx-multiarch-2c6c2df00ca2).